 When it comes to higher-end water bottles, we wanted to compare three of the brands that seem to have great traction and lots of buzz: Camelbak, Yeti, and Hydro Flask.
 We want to give your our opinion of which bottles work best, stand up to repeated use, and provide the best insulation performance.

 Known just as much for their hydrating backpacks as their water bottles, the Camelbak brand is one of the more popular brands on the market today.
 In business since 1988, they have stood the test of time as a maker of hydration products.
-Camelbak was originally borne out of the loyal cycling community (the genesis group for many new mainstream products) but today is a well-known brand carried by most major retailers.
+Camelbak was originally borne out of the loyal cycling community (the genesis group for many new mainstream products) when the founder, an EMT, decided to use a rigged-out IV pouch for hydration.
+They perfected the concept, grew, and today are a well-known brand carried by most major retailers.

 Camelbak Chute 1.5L.
 A larger-volume bottle that is ideal for hiking or keeping nearby during HIIT or yoga.
 A high-flow spout allows for easy pouring or drinking, and it tightens shut with just a half-turn twist.
 Intuitive and tough.
 Find here.

 Camelbak Podium Big Chill.
 Designed for cycling, to fit in the water holder on most bikes.
 This insulated bottle keeps things cold for a long time, and holds a generous 25 oz of fluid.
 BPA-free.
 Allows for a squeeze gulp, which we think is an important feature for cyclists.
 Find here.